codemagic-ci-cd/codemagic-docs/content/flutter/dependency-caching.md

 ---
-description: Store your dependencies on Codemagic for a faster build time.
+description: Speed up your builds by storing dependencies on Codemagic.
 title: Dependency caching
 weight: 6
 aliases: